-His main thesis:
+His core thesis:

-- Plants need not only nitrogen, phosphorus and potassium,
+- Plants need not only nitrogen, phosphorus, and potassium,

-This diversity is found in finely ground rock, which weathers slowly in the soil, releasing nutrients evenly.
+This diversity is found in finely ground rock, which slowly weathers in the soil, releasing nutrients evenly.
 For Hensel, this was the natural, inexhaustible basis of fertility.

-Criticism of the agricultural science of his time
+Criticism of the Agricultural Science of His Time

 He criticized:

-Minerals as the basis for health
+Minerals as a Basis for Health

 Hensel thought beyond just plants.
 For him, minerals were the key to healthy food and healthy people.